limoncello-php/app/server/app/readme.md

 `Data` folder contains application database models, database migrations and seedings.

-`Json` folder contains your [JSON API](http://jsonapi.org/) implementation code such as controllers, mapping between JSON data and Models with `Schemes`, middleware, and etc.
+`Json` folder contains your [JSON API](http://jsonapi.org/) implementation code such as controllers, mapping between JSON data and Models with `Schemas`, middleware, and etc.

 `Routes` folder contains routing for web and API.